NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 ## Vendor the New API

 Vendor this new API into another repository using the `vendor-new-api` tool.
-This tool will update that repo to change its Go code references and its Kustomize config references to point at the new API.
+This tool updates that repo to change its Go code references and its Kustomize config references to point at the new API.

 ### Executing the Tool